pat229988/custom-ERC20-token/README.md

 # custom-ERC20-token
-Creating a Custom ERC20 token on Etherium block-chain and deploying it on Ganache local test network.
+Creating a Custom ERC20 token on Ethereum block-chain and deploying it on Ganache local test network.

 following files are copy and pasted from Openzeppelin's Zeppelin-solidity repository.